324 plants indexed. Showing 314 matching current filters.

 Stroud wastewater treatment plant in New South Wales, Australia, serves a small population of 1,526 with secondary treatment.
 It discharges treated effluent into the local catchment, ultimately draining to the Tasman Sea.

-Talbingo wastewater treatment plant in New South Wales, Australia, serves 317 people with secondary treatment.
-It discharges 82.15 megalitres annually into the local watershed.
+Manning Point wastewater treatment plant in New South Wales, Australia, serves 741 people with secondary treatment.
+It discharges treated effluent near the coast, supporting local water quality.

-Taralga wastewater treatment plant in New South Wales, Australia, serves a small population of 563 with secondary treatment.
-The plant discharges 145.73 megalitres annually, supporting local water quality.
+Dungog wastewater treatment plant in Alison, New South Wales, Australia, provides advanced treatment for a population of 3,077.
+It discharges 796.09 megaliters annually, supporting local water quality.

 Tarcutta wastewater treatment plant in New South Wales, Australia, serves 544 people with secondary treatment.
 It discharges 140.67 megalitres annually, supporting the local community and environment.